CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 We can use a pattern-matching anonymous function to inline the definition of the sides of the box when doing an `hcomp`{.Agda}.
-This is the same as separately defining sides separately, just without giving it a name.
+This is the same as defining the sides separately, just without giving them a name.

 ```
 doubleComp' : (r : w ≡ x) (p : x ≡ y) (q : y ≡ z) → w ≡ z